Epilepsy & Seizures

 “Kozhevnikov type 2 syndrome” was defined as:

-In the 1989 ILAE classification, Rasmussen syndrome was introduced as a synonym of Kozhevnikov type 2 syndrome (18).
-In subsequent ILAE revisions on classification and terminology (23; 22), the name Kozhevnikov was removed (56).
-The revision of seizure terminology by the ILAE Commission on Classification and Terminology lists Rasmussen syndrome under the category “distinctive constellations” (07), a name that is now abandoned (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+In the 1989 ILAE classification, Rasmussen syndrome was introduced as a synonym of Kozhevnikov type 2 syndrome (20).
+In subsequent ILAE revisions on classification and terminology (25; 24), the name Kozhevnikov was removed (58).
+The revision of seizure terminology by the ILAE Commission on Classification and Terminology lists Rasmussen syndrome under the category “distinctive constellations” (08), a name that is now abandoned (21).

 According to the ILAE epilepsy diagnosis manual, “Epilepsia partialis continua refers to recurrent focal motor seizures (typically affecting hand and face, although other body parts may be affected that occur every few seconds or minutes for extended periods (days or years).
 The focal motor features may exhibit a Jacksonian march.
-A Todd’s paresis may be seen in the affected body part” (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+A Todd’s paresis may be seen in the affected body part” (21).

-In the most recent ILAE report on the definition and classification of status epilepticus, epilepsia partialis continua is listed amongst those with prominent focal motor symptoms (73).
+In the ILAE report on the definition and classification of status epilepticus, epilepsia partialis continua is listed amongst those with prominent focal motor symptoms (76).
+In the epilepsy classification of the ILAE report, epilepsia partialis continua is listed amongst immune etiology (65).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.